melianahi11/Ball-Game/README.md

 When cursor is on ball, it does a slight hovering animation and is able to be dragged anywhere along the screen.

 ### 6. Accurate Geographical Sun
 The sun is accurate to the user's timezone and moves smoothly across the viewport.
-With the balls shadows adjusting to the placement of the sun.
+With the balls shadows adjusting to the placement of the sun, dynamic background changes, and newly animated clouds.

 ## Project Structure
 - **index.html**: HTML structure for the ball container and elements.